KellanHiggins/AsciiFBXExporterForUnity/Assets/com.8bitgoose.asciifbxexporter/README.md

 4. Sometimes the reimported FBX files don't find the right materials.

-5. Exporting a prefab in the Project Tab sort of works.
+5. Exporting a prefab in the project tab sort of works.
 Needs more testing

 6. This is not designed to export Skinned Mesh Renderers properly.
 It will export a Skinned Mesh into the form that it is currently in in (like a statue).
 Armatures won't be included.

 7. Can't export with embedded media, this is a huge pain and I have no idea how the FBX format stores PNGs in their files.

 8. FBX materials and Unity materials don't have a one-to-one relationship, so not much info comes from the base FBX materials.

+9. Standard objects throw an error if you try and export them (like the sphere).
+Still seems to export fine.
+Also why are you exporting Unity's sphere???

 Runtime Known Limitations